Dermatologists' top tips for relieving dry skin

 Retinoids

-When to see a board-certified dermatologist
+When should I see a dermatologist for dry skin?

 Images